tloen/tloen.github.io/_posts/2022-01-27-optimization.md

 Let's say we could make all the values on the GPU take up half as much space as they did before.
 What should the new batch size be?
-Well, if we could previously support a batch size of 32, we could argue heuristically that the parameters and buffers now take up just 12 GiB, and we can fit another 12 GiB / (0.15 GiB) = 80 buffers on the GPU for a total of 112.
+Well, if the device could previously support a batch size of 32, we could argue heuristically that the parameters and buffers now take up just 12 GiB, and we can fit another 12 GiB / (0.15 GiB) = 80 buffers on the GPU for a total of 112.